adamsilver/fdpb/registration.md

 - Shouldn't have a hand cursor.
 They aren't links.
 - Getting the text right.
 Not "submit".

-## Typing a password

-- Use a password reveal as explained in [this article](https://medium.com/ux-ui-ia-case-studies/masked-passwords-security-questions-captcha-and-other-unusable-security-1f018ad01378#.w8ws8yo23)

 ## Validation

-- Don't use HTML5 validation, such as required.
-- novalidate
+## When to validate

+When the form is submitted or live validation.

+Live validation has a bunch of problems.

-- Fixing errors
+## Fixing errors

+## Implementation

-- server side first.
+### Server side first.

-- The problem with live validation
+The summary.

+The individual fields.

+### Client side progressive enhancement.

+Not using HTML 5. novalidate.
+No required boolean. etc. See Heydon.